-Meanwhile, as this section will reveal, imperial discourse constructed India as a land of white ants, held India and its inhabitants responsible for the white ant problem, and reinforced the civilizing rhetoric of imperial ideologues by defining white ants as a hallmark for the lack of civilization.
+problem, and reinforced the civilizing rhetoric of imperial ideologues by defining white ants as a hallmark of the lack of civilization.

-The nineteenth-century claim that Britain and Europe were devoid of white ants coincided with the idea that these insects were an integral feature of the tropics and the Torrid Zone, and other distant constituents of the colonial world such as Africa, West Indies and most notably India.
-'White ants of India' figured as a metaphorical expression that was used to articulate political antagonism and social disapproval in contemporary Britain.
-Protestant clergy who allegedly failed to protect Protestantism from the Tractarians and pandered to Roman Catholicism; urban life in London itself that was described as a 'great mound of greedy emmets'; 'Unionist newspapers' with Tory sympathies which by censoring crucial details 'destroyed only the material portion of documents'; a critic of the tithes who apparently tended to 'make up for his ignorance by his destructiveness'; or political activists against corn laws were all variously compared to 'white ants of India' in British newspapers.
-These metaphorical uses suggested that real white ants were disagreeable and non-existent in Britain, while being an inalienable characteristic of India.
+The nineteenth-century claim that Britain and Europe were devoid of white ants coincided with the idea that these insects were an integral feature of the tropics and the Torrid Zone, and other distant constituents of the colonial world such as Africa, the West Indies, and most notably India.62 'White ants of India' figured as a metaphorical expression that was used to articulate political antagonism and social disapproval in contemporary Britain.
+Protestant clergy who allegedly failed to protect Protestantism from the Tractarians and pandered to Roman Catholicism; urban life in London itself that was described as a 'great mound of greedy emmets'; 'Unionist newspapers' with Tory sympathies which by censoring crucial details 'destroyed only the material portion of documents'; a critic of the tithes who apparently tended to 'make up for his ignorance by his destructiveness'; or political activists against corn laws were all variously compared to 'white ants of India' in British newspapers.63 These metaphorical uses suggested that real white ants were disagreeable and nonexistent in Britain, while being an inalienable characteristic of India.